Marklogic-retired/marklogic-data-hub/examples/healthcare/README.md

 1. Browse the Input Files to **input/nppes**.

-1. Set the Data Format to **Delimited Text**.
+1. Set the Input File Type to **Delimited Text**.

 1. Now Click **RUN IMPORT**.

 ## Browsing the Staging Data

 1. At this point you have loaded the sample data.
-You can browse the data by clicking on the Browse tab at the top menu.
+You can browse the data by clicking on the Browse Data tab at the top menu.

 ## Harmonizing Data